 Once You Escape A Narcissist – Stay Away

 Don’t just break up, move out, use the silent treatment.
 Take the necessary steps to stay away for good.
 It isn’t enough to put physical distance between yourself and the narcissist.
 Block them on social media – or make a new profile all together to get away from them.
-This can also help you purge anyone else who you may recognize as toxic in your life.
+This can also help you purge anyone else who displays toxic personality traits from your life.
 And, before you leave them for good, be sure to find a way to log out of all accounts, should you be logged in on their devices, and change those passwords.

 Pay Attention To Your Electronics

 Does your phone battery die a little too soon in the day?
-Do you log into Netflix or an ereader only to find whatever you were reading/watching to be in a different spot?
+Do you log into Netflix or an e-reader only to find whatever you were reading/watching to be in a different spot?
 Maybe an email was left on “read” when you know you hadn’t seen it.
 If your phone battery dies easily, it may mean that the narcissist has hacked it to track you.
+When someone with narcissistic traits or narcissistic personality disorder knows they have a grip on you, they want to have a hand on everything you do.
 All of these are indicators that the abusive partner is following your every move.

 Consider Your Finances When Escaping A Narcissist